schombert/Fif/docs/safety_semantics.md

 | 𝓂ptr⟪T, L⟫ x |  𝓁ptr⟪T⟫ y     | `§y≼L`, `y⩤x`, and `x⫤y` | y must be an 𝓁ptr⟪T⟫ when it becomes inaccessible |

 Additional note on casting and subtypes: Being able to cast to a parent type could potentially escape any constraints that the subtype imposes on certain states being impossible (the same goes for accessing members of a struct directly).
 Thus, in the pseudo-language as defined, all types must support being in any possible state.
 In a real language, this could be avoided by making members, and the parent type if necessary, private so that casting to the parent type/accessing members is impossible if some states of those objects are not supported by the type.

+Note on 𝓂ptr and 𝓁ptr to 𝓈ptr casts: if these casts are modeled as a function call, then they will need a special exception to the rules.
+By being passed to a function, the constraint ⅀⩤x will be generated for the pointer that is the source of the cast.
+And this would mean that such a pointer could only be cast to an 𝓈ptr once, as future casts would conflict with the existing borrow targeting it.
+Only the constraint ⅀⊣x should be generated on the source pointer as part of such a cast if it were to be expressed as a function.
+(Why isn't this a more general problem?
+Because if ⅀⩤x would be an issue, the function can simply take x as an 𝓈ptr.)

 ### Loads and stores